 An essential part of a response is how the information is organized, which can be influenced consciously and unconsciously.

 - Unconsciously, by emotional reactions, past experiences, and other subconscious responses.

 - Consciously, by playing with ideas and seeing how they can be extended, applied, and changed.
 Testing the limits of the information for greater benefit.
 And recognizing benefits.
-Benefits of understanding the world, adapting to better ourselves, surviving, thriving, and developing of our self-efficacy to live a life worth living to improve the world.
+Benefits of understanding the world, adapting to better ourselves, surviving, thriving, and developing of our self-efficacy to live a life worth living to improve and sustain the world.